ebu/radiodns_react_native_demo/README.md

 This demonstrator uses RadioDns metadata to operate an ip radio application.
 Currently we only support the development on Android but iOS is to come soon.

+## Architecture
+The general architecture as well as the technologies used are described in the [ARCHITECTURE.md](ARCHITECTURE.md) file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing